aniva/theperfectkitebar/README.md

 ## Project Organization and Directory Structure

-Main components of the project are organized like this:
+The main hardware components of the project are organized under the `/hardware/` directory:

+- `/hardware/bar/` → Bar components, including the main tube, end pieces, and center inserts.
+- `/hardware/swivel/` → Swivel component for untwisting lines.
-- `/bar/` → The main bar body
+- `/hardware/quick_release/` → The quick release safety system.
-- `/bar_center_piece/` → Center insert parts
-- `/bar_end/` → End pieces for the bar
+- `/hardware/trim/` → Depower trim system, including the V-splitter.
-- `/swivel/` → Swivel component to untwist lines
-- `/trim/` → Depower trim and V-splitter
+- `/hardware/tools/` → Jigs and tools for assembly.
-- `/quick_release/` → Quick release system (Coming soon)

 Each component has its own folder, containing: